arnabganguly/HDInsightESPLab/HDInsightESPlab.md

    ![SecureLDAP](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture16.png)

   4. To enable secure LDAP Access over internet.
 Point to the LDAP certificate saved in the earlier step and enter the password used to decrypt the certificate.
-Also Enable secure access over the internet.
+Click *Enable* on both *Secure LDAP* and *Allow secure access over the internet*.

     ![SecureLDAP](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture17.png)
   6.